The Clear Edge

 • Net position: +$15,200 (healthy week)

-No gaps identified.
-No accelerations needed.
-Week 13 looks solid.
+No gaps showed up and no accelerations were needed; Week 13 looked solid.

-This 5-minute ritual is the difference between cash visibility and cash chaos.
-Skip it for three weeks, and the system degrades.
-Keep it for four months, and the system becomes automatic.
+The consistency factor: This 5-minute ritual is what separates clear cash visibility from cash chaos.
+Skip it for three weeks and the system starts to break down; keep it for four months and it turns into an automatic habit.

-Sofia’s Monday ritual: 9:00 am, coffee in hand, 5 minutes of cash review.
-Hasn’t missed it in 18 months.
-Cash position is always known.
-Decisions made confidently.
-Anxiety eliminated.
+Sofia’s Monday ritual is simple: at 9:00 am, with coffee in hand, she spends 5 minutes on a cash review.
+She has not missed it in 18 months, so her cash position is always clear, decisions are made with confidence, and the anxiety is gone.

 Operator Implementation: Sofia’s Complete Journey